-In our last article we continued our offline marketing series, with a look at radio advertising costs.
-In today’s article we are going to continue that series, with a look at how to network for new business on limited time.
+In today’s article we are going to look at how to network for new business on limited time.
 So let’s get started!

 A referral is a recommendation that your business gets from a trusted source — it’s a high-quality inbound lead.